 Provides a study of engineering technology as a career field and describes the knowledge and skills required for academic and occupational success.
 Topics include: engineering technology career, measurement and standards, mathematical operators, engineering tools, and engineering concepts.
 Labs reinforce mathematical, mechanical and electrical concepts through practical exercises, such as measurement and calculation of density of objects, relative humidity, use of digital multi-meter, building circuits, use of precision instruments, and team exercises.
+This is an approved elective for the Drafting Technology A.A.S. and Diploma.

 ENGT 2300 - Capstone Project 1 Credits